kpatenio/quoi-flask-backend/README.md

 Note that `Python 3.7` is needed in order to utilize this version's [Data Class feature](https://docs.python.org/3/library/dataclasses.html).

 ### Using `venv`(s)
 Optionally, you may create your own virtual environments.
 This is recommended if you want to isolate this app's Python packages from your own.
+You will need to install the required packages (via `pip 3` or `pip3.7`) within a `venv` in order to run the app locally!
 [The official documentation (Python 3.7)](https://docs.python.org/3/library/venv.html) is your best resource.

 **Commands found in this section will only work if you are using Linux (Ubuntu) and `apt`)**.